vinayak-mehta/conrad/docs/index.rst

 - 📅 Never miss CFP deadlines again. ``conrad remind`` can remind you every time you open a terminal!
 - 📊 Query and explore events using tags, names, locations, and dates. ``conrad show --cfp`` will tell you about events where the CFP is open!
-- 🤖 Crawlers upsert (update + insert) events once a week!
+- 🤖 Crawlers update events twice a week!
+(Monday and Thursday at 00:00 UTC)

 Installation
 ------------